simondiep/quiplash-js/README.md

 - keep track of used prompts so they don't repeat
 - allow voting for creative answers
 - consider converting REST endpoint into websocket call
+- better instructions for those that haven't played before